 (6) Experience Requirement for License as a Broker.
 A salesperson seeking licensure as a real estate broker must:

 (a) Be employed or affiliated with a licensed real estate broker in performing those activities as defined (for licensed salespeople) in M.G.L.c.
-112, § 87PP for at least one year.
+112, § 87PP for at least three years.
 The Board shall determine the form and manner to verify such employment or affiliation.

 (b) Be employed or affiliated with such licensed real estate broker for a minimum of twenty-five hours per calendar week under the supervision of such broker.

 (c) Obtain licensure as a real estate broker within two years of the date that such employment or affiliation as a real estate salesperson is terminated.

 (7) Moral Character.
 Each individual seeking a license as a broker or salesperson shall furnish evidence of good moral character.
 Applications for a license shall be accompanied by the recommendations of three reputable citizens, not related to the applicant, who reside in or have their place of business in the Commonwealth.
 Each recommendation shall certify that the individual bears a good reputation for honesty and fair dealing and shall recommend that a license be granted to such individual.

 (8) Personal Appearance.
 Applicants may be required to appear at the office of the Board for an interview.